From Global Travel to Family Medicine:

 Kathleen Maloul, M.D.

-, is a board-certified family medicine physician with Swedish Covenant Medical Group.
+, is a board-certified family medicine physician with Swedish Medical Group.
 Her clinical interests include pediatrics, chronic disease and women's health.

 To schedule a primary care

 By David Modica | Published December 13, 2016